-- Do not let your children feel that you loved your new baby and you almost spend your time to the new family member of your family.
+6. Do not let your children feel that you loved your new baby and you almost spend your time with the new family member of your family.
 It might be a cause sibling’s rivalry.

-- Do not discipline you baby in front of his or her siblings.
+7. Do not discipline your baby in front of his or her brother or sister.
 It avoids bad behavior, which worsens negatively.

-- Have some time to plan for family activities.
+13. Have some time to plan for family activities.
 Set a time to have fun together with your family.
-This kind of activities is very good to your kids as they can have a good experience and if there are times that they had a conflict, it will be easier for them to work it out since they had a strong sibling bonding.
+This kind of activity is very good for your kids as they can have a good experience and if there are times that they had a conflict, it will be easier for them to work it out since they had a strong sibling bonding.

-- Let your child be responsible in their young age by working things out.
+15. Let your child be responsible at their young age by working things out.
 Be fair, don’t blame and don’t ask who started it when they’re fighting.

 There you have it – 15 ways on how to get your kids used to be an older sibling.
 This is a huge transition for everyone in the family and at the same time, an exciting stage of life.